 Evolution of specialists and generalists in ecological networks

 Spatiotemporal variation in the patterns of interactions (networks) between species, and patterns of divergence within species in these networks, may provide insights into the evolutionary dynamics of ecological networks.
-As a result of the two temporally separated colonizations by leafflower moths, leafflower-leafflower moth networks on the Society Islands are less specialized and less modular in their topologies than those previously reported in continental regions of Asia (Hembry et al., in revision).
+As a result of the two temporally separated colonizations by leafflower moths, leafflower-leafflower moth networks on the Society Islands are less specialized and less modular in their topologies than those previously reported in continental regions of Asia (Hembry et al. 2018).
 Sharing of a single pollinator by multiple, sometimes sympatric, Glochidion species is known from several of the Society Islands, and putative hybrid trees are known from sites where two plants share the same pollinator.
 My ongoing work on incipient host race formation in Society Islands Epicephala (above) aims to determine the role of divergence and speciation in the evolutionary dynamics of ecological networks.
 I also am collaborating with colleagues Rafael Raimundo and Paulo Guimarães (Universidade de São Paulo) to quantitatively compare the structure of these small networks in order to test hypotheses about the factors driving geographic variation in specialization and modularity in this mutualism.
 Finally, I am pursuing these questions as a co-organizer (with Jimmy O’Donnell, Dominique Gravel, and Paulo Guimarães) of a recently funded Working Group at NIMBioS on “Spatiotemporal variation and dynamics in ecological networks” (see Delmas et al., preprint, as an example of our work).

 Evolutionary ecology of the mutualism-parasitism transition